Lyon shooting: Orthodox priest seriously wounded | DW | 31.10.2020

 Police in the French city of Lyon say an orthodox priest has been injured in a shooting.
 The gunman is reportedly on the loose.

-An attacker armed with a sawn-off shotgun wounded an Orthodox priest in a shooting in the central French city of Lyon before fleeing, a police source said on Saturday.
+An attacker armed with a sawn-off shotgun wounded an Orthodox priest in a shooting in the southeasternl French city of Lyon before fleeing, a police source said on Saturday.

 The priest, who has Greek nationality, was closing his church in the city's seventh arrondissement when the attack happened and is now in a serious condition, the source told AFP, who asked not to be named.

-Reuters cited an anonymous police source as saying that the priest was fired on twice at around 4pm local time, and was being treated on site for life-threatening injuries.
+Reuters cited an anonymous police source as saying that the priest was fired on twice at around 4 p.m. local time (1500 UTC/GMT), and was treated on site for life-threatening injuries.

 The source said the suspect is on the run.